Emmanuel Macron: The next surprise president?

 Story highlights

-- Emmanuel Macron is one of the frontrunners in France's presidential election
+- Emmanuel Macron has been one of the frontrunners in France's presidential election

 - Newcomer has benefited from the scandal engulfing Francois Fillon